-Students at North Broward Preparatory School must earn twenty-four high school credits and complete 100 hours of documented community service in order to graduate.
+Students at North Broward Preparatory School must earn twenty-four high school credits and complete 100 hoursof documented community service in order to graduate.
 Distributional requirements are listed below.
 Students earn one credit for each full-year course and 1/3 credit for each trimester course.

-- 4 credits of Math (Algebra I and beyond)\ - 3 credits of Science (Biology, Chemistry, Physics or Environmental Science)\ - 4 credits of English\ - 4 credits of Social Science core subjects\ - 2 credits of World Language in the same language (French, Spanish, or Mandarin) completed sequentially in high school.\\ - 1 credit (3 trimesters) of Fine Arts and/or Academic Technology - 2/3 credits (2 trimesters) of Weight Training, Dance, Tennis, Yoga, Pep Band, 2 seasons of a High School sport, or some combination thereof - 1/3 credit (1 trimester) of Health - 1/3 credit (1 trimester) of Personal Branding or 1 year of Learn to Start or IB diploma core - 1/3 credit (1 trimester) of Confronting Bias, Working Towards Equity - 100 hours of documented community service - \ Credits must be earned in successive years in high school during the regular academic year. - \\ Students may study ESOL in lieu of a world language.
+- 4 credits of Math (Algebra I and beyond) - 3 credits of Science (Biology, Chemistry, Physics) - 4 credits of English - 4 credits of Social Science core subjects - 2 credits of World Language in the same language (French, Spanish, or Mandarin) completed sequentially in high school. - 1 1/3 credits (4 trimesters) of Fine Arts and/or Academic Technology - 2/3 credits (2 trimesters) of Weight Training, Dance, Tennis, Yoga, Pep Band, 2 seasons of a High School sport; or some combination thereof - 1/3 credit (1 trimester) of Health - 1/3 credit (1 trimester) of Personal Branding - 1/3 credit (1 trimester) of Confronting Bias, Working Towards Equity (class of 2025 onwards) - 100 hours of documented community service - Credits must be earned in successive years in high schoolduring the regular academic year. - Students may study ESOL in lieu of a world language.